UChi-ComPy23/UChi-ComPy23.github.io/schedule.md

 # Schedule

+**This Schedule is for Fall 2020.
+It will be updated for Winter 2022.**

 This course follows a Monday, Wednesday, Friday schedule.
 There is a section for each day, with materials for that day.
 This schedule is subject to change before a class is held.

 ## Day 00 - 9/30